Domestic Criminal Charges Domestic Assault, Felony Assault, Other Crimes Alleged to be Domestic-Related

 These are serious cases, with severe consequences - not only potentially for the accused (if convicted) but also for all the people close to the accused, who depend upon him or her.
 They will all be severely damaged as a result of a successful prosecution of one of these charges (and the resulting reduction in annual income, reduced child support, etc.).

-As you can see elsewhere on this website, Thomas Gallagher has been rated one of the top 5% of criminal defense lawyers in Minnesota, by several different organizations utilizing peer reviews as well as blue ribbon panels.
+As you can see elsewhere on this website, Thomas Gallagher has been rated one of the top 5% of criminal defense lawyers in Minnesota, by several different organizations utilizing peer reviews.
 Put his experience to work for you.
 You can win.
 And Gallagher can help make sure that happens.

 Domestic-related criminal charges are some of the most serious, and potentially unreliable claims made in the courts today.
 They have the highest rate of dismissal of any type of criminal case.